ern0/gioco-a-intervalli/doc/lessons.md

 But it was not an option to
 develop on-board.
 Nor on emulator.
-Full-screen editor,
+Modern text-editor,
 frequent quick save
 and version control
 would heve been really missing.

+## Lessons Learnt

+Below is a list of the experiences
+I have had during the development.
+They are listed in random order.

 ### The renumber problem

-Even in the full-screen editor, writing a BASIC program requires to write line numbers as well.
+Writing a BASIC program requires that you write line numbers.
-But the program is not written starting at the first line and finishing at the last.
+But we don't write the programs to start at the first line and end at the last.
 So there comes a point
-when you have to renumber the lines, to make room for inserting new ones.
+when we have to renumber the lines, to make room for inserting new ones.

 Of course, there's no text editor with renumber functionality or other support of BASIC.
-So, I had to write a *Renumber Tool* - you can find it in the repository: `renumber.py`.
+So, I had to write a
+*Renumber Tool* - you can find it in the repository: `renumber.py`.

 As turned out,